Quality control of finished products. Product quality control, which cannot be neglected

 • maintenance and repair of defective goods

-• expenses arising from the fact of providing a guarantee
+• expenses arising from the provision of a guarantee

-In most cases, it makes sense to subdivide the cost of marriage into the cost of identifying the marriage, the cost of eliminating the marriage, and the costs that resulted from the marriage.
+In most cases, it makes sense to divide the costs of defects into the costs of identifying defects, the costs of eliminating defects, and the costs that resulted from defects.

-The costs of conformity include the costs necessary to achieve compliance between the planned and available quality, for certification - all costs that are associated with the documentation of activities.
-This includes the cost of certifying quality management systems or the cost of software that facilitates the distribution of documents throughout the enterprise.
-Control costs are usually understood as the costs of carrying out control measures before the start, during the production process and control of finished products, as well as the costs of all other quality control tools...
-This could also include the external costs of providing guarantees, obtaining permits, etc. The cost of preventing scrap is planning, metrics research, supplier evaluation, auditing, and staff training.
-This also includes the cost of maintaining production.
+The costs of conformity include the costs necessary to achieve compliance between the planned and existing quality; certification costs include all costs associated with documenting activities.
+These include costs for certification of quality management systems or costs for software that facilitates the distribution of documents throughout the enterprise.
+Control costs usually mean the costs of carrying out control activities before the start, during production and control of finished products, as well as the costs of all other quality control tools.
+This may also include external costs for providing guarantees, obtaining permits, etc. The costs of preventing defects include planning, performance research, supplier assessment, auditing, and staff training.
+This also includes production maintenance costs.

 Practical examples of the use of quality control can be found in Almanac "Production Management"